 Self Guided Hut to Hut in the Hohe Tauern National Park

-Hike the rooftops of Austria in central Europe’s largest National Park
+Hike the rooftops of the East Tyrol, Austria in central Europe’s largest National Park

 - 3 breathtaking 7 night walking tours amidst high peaks, tarns and waterfalls